tracim/tracim/docs/administration/installation/running_tracim_components_locally.md

-# Running Tracim for production
+# Running Tracim components locally

 [Tracim](https://www.tracim.fr) is composed of multiples services, some are web wsgi applications and others are daemons (servers not web-related to do some task like sending email).